Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Experiments

 \subsection{Scalability Analysis}

-We present a comparison of training time costs across multiple baseline models on Twitter in \cref{fig:train_time}.
+We present a comparison of training and inference time costs across multiple baseline models on Twitter in \cref{fig:train_infer_time}.
 The results demonstrate that our proposed CasTemp model achieves significant efficiency advantages while maintaining high prediction accuracy.
-Notably, models such as CasDo, which employ complex architectures to extract marginal performance gains under cascade-based data splits—gains that are largely attributable to temporal information leakage—typically require over 24 hours to complete full training.
-In contrast, CasTemp achieves a substantial reduction in training time, with significant improvements over all baselines.
-This efficiency gain is attributed to two key design choices: (1) a lightweight model architecture that avoids unnecessary complexity, and (2) the pre-computation of the inter-cascade competition graph and cascade temporal propagation sequences, which significantly reduces computational overhead during training.
+Notably, models such as CasDo, which employ complex architectures to extract marginal performance gains typically require over 24 hours to complete full training.
+In contrast, CasTemp achieves a substantial reduction in training and inference time.
+This efficiency gain is attributed to two key design choices: (1) a lightweight model architecture that avoids unnecessary complexity, and (2) the efficient construction of the inter-cascade competition graph and temporal propagation sequences, which typically takes only a few minutes and supports efficient incremental updates upon the arrival of new cascades or interactions, significantly reducing computational overhead during training.
 These optimizations greatly enhance the practical usability and scalability of CasTemp, making it more suitable for real-world deployment and large-scale applications.